Last update: 2 weeks ago

-- If the stain is still visible, purchase a tar and bug remover designed for cars.
+- If the stain is still visible, purchase a bug and tar remover designed for cars.

-To handle the situation, here are some tips, presented to you by professional cleaners:
+To handle the situation, here are some tips for removing oil stains, presented to you by professional carpet cleaners.

-- Don’t let the stain soak in the carpet.
+- Don’t let the oil stain soak in the carpet.
 Act immediately.

-- Use an absorbent dry cloth and blot up the oil stain.
-Don’t rub and don’t press too hard, or the oil will get even deeper into the fabric.
+- Use an absorbent dry cloth and blot the oil stain.
+Don’t rub and press too hard, otherwise the oil will get even deeper into the fabric.

 - Sprinkle a large amount of powdered cornstarch onto the affected area.
 It will absorb the remaining oil.

-- After it does, remove the cornstarch, using the vacuum cleaner.
+- After it does, remove the cornstarch with a vacuum cleaner.

-- Examine the spot and see if there is more residue.
+- Examine the spot and check if there is any remaining residue left.

 - Wash the stained area with water and some dish-washing detergent.

-It’s important to act quickly, like with every other carpet stain, because it will be nearly impossible to get rid of a dried one.
+It’s important to act quickly, like with every other carpet stain, because it will be nearly impossible to get paint out of carpet when it’s dry.

 - Make sure no more paint or ink is transferred onto the absorbent material before proceeding with the next step.
 A tamping brush can be very useful when blotting up the stain too.